Normoxd/PY-Calc/README.md

 # PY-Calc v1.2

-A simple GUI calculator based on Python
+A simple GUI calculator built on Python

 *(This is not made nor optimized for everyday use, just little fun project that i made to get the concept of python tkinter)*